muditbhartia/Interprocess-Communication/README.md

 ```

-1.Open the Terminal in the same directory
+1. Open the Terminal in the same directory
 2. Write the following command in terminal:

 ```